 The bad news is that running a successful nonprofit is not easy.
 You'll need to think through exactly how you will bring value to the public, obtain funds, attract staff and/or volunteers, build a board of directors, and comply with the laws that regulate nonprofits.
 Your answers to these questions will determine whether you should start a nonprofit or consider alternatives.
 More on these points later in this article.

-2. Draft and file the articles of incorporation.
 A corporation is legally created with the filing of the articles of incorporation.
 Articles of incorporation typically identify: